Harika-SVL/Migation/notes.md

 * We have two approaches :
  1. One-time migration / replication
  2. On-going replication / migration

 ### What is supported ways by AWS migration ?

-* Agent v/s Agentless
+* Agent V/S Agentless

-Preview

 ### Assumptions